mantognini/leon/doc/verification.rst

 Leon will check (separately) that ``x >= 0 || x < 0`` and ``x + 0 ==
-0`` hold for all ``x``, even though the function ``foo`` does not to specify any pre or post conditions, and report a counter example for the second case.::
+0`` hold for all ``x``, even though the function ``foo`` does not to specify any pre or postconditions, and report a counter example for the second case.::

     [  Info  ]  - Now considering 'precond. (call check(x >= 0 || x < 0))' VC for foo @40:5...